 IBBFA Certification Examination

-The IBBFA Certification Examination is the standard assessment for barre fitness instructors worldwide, administered by the International Ballet Barre Fitness Association (EST. 2008).
+The IBBFA Certification Examination is the foundation-credential assessment for barre fitness instructors worldwide, administered by the International Ballet Barre Fitness Association (EST. 2008).
 The exam evaluates competency across anatomy, barre technique, class design, cueing, safety, and scope of practice — aligned with IBBFA's published competency framework.
 Candidates may prepare through the IBBFA CBI Course, independent study, or an IBBFA Recognized Preparation Program.
 All pathways lead to the same IBBFA credential, verified through the public credential registry.
-IBBFA course programs are approved for continuing education credits by ACE, NASM, AFAA, PMA, ISSA, CanFitPro, and REPS.
+The CBI is approved for continuing education credits by ACE (3.5), NASM (1.9), AFAA (28), ISSA (35), CanFitPro (15), NPCP (35), and AUSactive (8) — more than any other barre-specific credential we're aware of.

-Full 35-hour CBI curriculum with study materials, practice exams, and one exam attempt included.
+Full 35-hour CBI curriculum with study materials, live webinars, and one exam attempt included.
 The guided path with the highest pass rate.

 Best for: students at partner programs